aakankshacheruku/Device-Latency-Visualization/README.md

 # Device Latency Data Visualization

-Reproducible mini-pipeline that computes latency summaries (p50/p95/p99), validates inputs, and exports a table and figure to `reports/`.
+Reproducible mini-pipeline that computes latency summaries (p50/p95/p99), validates inputs, and exports tables and figures to `reports/`.
-Structured to reflect internal analytics standards: documented, parameterized, and testable.
+Structured for reliability, documentation, and repeatability.

+---

 ## Purpose
-Operational analytics depends on repeatability and validated data.
+Operational analytics relies on validated and reproducible data flows.
-This workflow performs:
+This workflow handles:
 - extraction and merge of raw latency data
 - cleaning and validation
-- descriptive statistics generation
+- computation of descriptive statistics
-- artifact output for review or dashboard import
+- generation of reusable artifacts for dashboards or QA reports

+---

-## Structure
+## Project Structure
 data/
 sample/ # example CSV inputs
 reports/